 Q. What are the different components of the Instant Access solution?

-A. The Instant Access solution requires new Cisco Catalyst 6848ia Instant Access clients and Cisco Catalyst 6500 or 6800 Series Switches (Instant Access parents) with Supervisor Engine 2T and WS-X6904-40G/10G-2T line cards.
-It is recommended to have a pair of Cisco Catalyst 6500 or 6800 series switch configured in Virtual Switching System (VSS) mode as Instant Access parents, providing a high level of network redundancy.
-In networks where a pair of Cisco Catalyst 6500/6800 are not available, a single Cisco Catalyst 6500/6800 can also be used as Instant Access parent when configured with VSS enabled.
+A. The Instant Access solution requires new Cisco Catalyst 6800ia Instant Access clients and Cisco Catalyst 6500 or 6800 Series Switches (Instant Access parents) with Supervisor Engine 2T and WS-X6904-40G/10G-2T line cards.
+It is recommended to have a pair of Cisco Catalyst 6500 or 6800 Series Switches configured in Virtual Switching System (VSS) mode as Instant Access parents, providing a high level of network redundancy.
+In networks where a pair of Cisco Catalyst 6500/6800 is not available, a single Cisco Catalyst 6500/6800 switch can also be used as Instant Access parent when configured with VSS enabled.
 Note: It is recommended to have a redundant supervisor engine in Cisco Catalyst 6500/6800 chassis with single-chassis Instant Access parent configuration.

 Q. With what protocol and how exactly does the Instant Access client communicate with the Instant Access parent?

 Q. How are new Instant Access clients provisioned?
 Must any configuration and image provisioning be done at the Instant Access client?